 The textile industry has an overwhelming influence in the economic development of India and is the second largest employer after agriculture.
 Through its contribution to the industrial output, employment generation and export earnings, the industry plays an important role in the Indian economy.
-The industry is estimated to be contributing about 10% of the aggregate country’s manufacturing production, 2% of national GDP, 15% of the country's export earnings, 7% of industrial output and provides employment to around 45 million people in the country.
+The industry is estimated to be contributing about 10 percentto country’s manufacturing production, 2 percent to national GDP, 10.7 percentto the country's export earnings, 7 percent to total industrial output and provides employment to around 45 million people in the country.

 Indian textile industry is multi-fibre based, using cotton, man-made and synthetic fibres, silk, wool, and jute.
 One of the key advantages of the Indian textile industry is abundant availability of raw material.
 Cotton is one of the major raw materials for the Indian textile industry.
 India is the second largest producer of cotton and silk in the world.
-The industry’s workforce is dominated by women with more than 70% of the workforce being women.
+The industry’s workforce is dominated by women with more than 70 percent of the work force being women.

 Capacity and Production

-According to the Index of Industrial Production (IIP), compiled by the Central Statistical Organization, Government of India, in November 2018, within the manufacturing sector, the manufacturing of wearing apparel has shown the highest positive growth of 22.1% corresponding to the same month of the previous year.
-During April-November 2018, it registered a growth of 8.4%.
-The IIP for manufacture of textiles recorded a negative growth of (-)2.3 percentduring the same period.
+According to the Index of Industrial Production (IIP), compiled by the Central Statistical Organization, Government of India, the manufacturing of wearing apparel has shown growth of 4.1 percent during 2019-20 as compared to the previous year.
+However, the IIP for manufacture of textiles recorded a negative growth of (-)2.3 percentduring the same period.
 During April- June 2020, the index of textiles industry stood at 30.9 and registered decline of (-)73.2 percent as compared to corresponding period of previous year.

 Foreign Direct Investments

 FDI of upto 100 percent is allowed in the textile and garments sector under the automatic route.

 During April 2000- March 2020, the textile segment received FDI inflow of US$ 3.44 billion, accounting for 0.73 percent of the total FDI inflows into the country.